How to Install WordPress on a Self-Hosted Website in 2024Everything You Need to Know to Maximize Your WordPress Blog Today

 bluehost create a website

-Now, it’s time to enter the name and tagline (short description) for your website.
-Don’t worry if you’re not sure what to put here — it’s really easy to change these details after setting up WordPress.
+Now, it’s time to enter your website’s name and tagline (short description).
+Don’t worry if you’re not sure what to put here — it’s straightforward to change these details after setting up WordPress.

 bluehost website description